ddowse/mastodon/README.md

 bastille cmd postgres su - postgres -c "psql -c 'CREATE USER mastodon CREATEDB;'" bastille cmd postgres sh -c 'echo "host    mastodon        mastodon        10.0.0.10/32            trust" >> /var/db/postgres/data14/pg_hba.conf'
 ```

-Furthermore [Mastodon](https://joinmastodon.org/) depends on having [Redis](https://redis.io/) ready.
-On default the Redis Server Package is bundled with this Jail (Container) running in *unprotected mode*
+## Redis

+Mastodon needs access to a [Redis](https://redis.io/) server.
+Redis Server is installed as a dependency anyway so to simplify things for beginners the *redis* daemon will run in *unprotected mode*.
+Please check the ```Bastillefile``` for more details.

-In the mastodon setup process enter the jails IP instead of localhost, read the ```Bastillefile``` for more information.
+In the mastodon setup process enter the jails IP instead of localhost.

+## TLS certificate

-Make sure Port 80/443 are open.
-Port 80 is only needed to get a TLS certificate from Let's Encrypt.
+Make sure ```Port 80/443``` are open.
+Port 80 is only needed to get a TLS certificate from [Let's Encrypt](https://letsencrypt.org).

 # Bootstrap